EddyVerbruggen/nativescript-plugin-firebase/docs/PERFORMANCE_MONITORING.md

 In both cases, remove the `/platforms` folder afterwards so the required native library will be added upon the next build.

+> ⚠️ It may take up to 12 hours before results pop up in your Firebase console, so be patient.

+> ℹ️ Per Firebase's documentation, by enabling this feature, Remote Config will be enabled as well.
+So you may be interested in [what Remote Config can do for your app](../REMOTECONFIG.md).

 ## API

 ### `startTrace`